Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 ## Malfunctioning applications
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Nightscout on Google Cloud](./GoogleCloud.md) >> Malfunctioning applications

 There is a Nightscout variable titled AUTH_DEFAULT_ROLES.
-The default value for this variable is readable.
-However, in our Nightscout on Google Cloud setup, we have set this variable to denied by default.
-Let's see why and the consequences and options.
+The default value for this variable is "readable".
+However, in our Nightscout on Google Cloud setup, we have set this variable to "denied".
+Let's see why we have done that, and the consequences and options.

 #### **Security**
 There is absolutely no security reason for setting this variable to denied.
 That is not why we have set the variable to denied.
 Please continue to read.